 - Potentially organise a personal pension.

-- Sort out your life insurance and alternative suppliers for the employee benefits the firm previously provided.
+- Sort out your life insurance and alternative suppliers for the employee benefits the firm previously provided you with.

 - Find out how and when you will be able to access drawings.
-You may need to organise a short-term loan to cover the gap between when your monthly salary stops and when you are able to access your drawings.
+You may need to organise a short-term loan to cover the gap between when your monthly salary stops and when you can access your drawings.

 Create your PR and communication plan

 Before you start to construct your own plan, talk with your marketing and PR team to see what they have already planned for you.
-After all, you don’t want to duplicate the effort.
-They can also advise you when the embargo on the news of your partnership will be lifted.
+After all, you don’t want to reinvent the wheel.
+They can also advise you if the news of you being admitted to partnership is embargoed.

-As a minimum your PR and comms plan should include:
+As a minimum your PR and communication plan should include:

 - How you will contact personally, by phone or face-to-face, all of your A-listers, especially your clients and professional intermediaries, to tell them your good news

-I encourage you to do more than just the minimum I have laid out.
+Becoming partner is often a once in a lifetime occurrence, therefore, it makes sense to do more than just the suggested minimum.
 Which trade publications would you like to appear in?
 How about thinking about some articles that you could pitch to them?